What to Pack for Paris in the Winter

 Some of my favorites come from the Gap.
 Just know that their pieces tend to run large, so it’s best to size down.
 Here’s what a flying day outfit would look like:

-The tote bag is also helpful because I don’t always bring a carry-on and use the tote bag as my version of a lighter carry-on.
+A large, travel tote bag is also helpful because I don’t always bring a carry-on and use the tote bag as my version of a lighter carry-on.
 I usually put a toothbrush, a small pouch with make-up essentials like lipstick, mascara, and concealer, and then 1 set of pjs and some underwear for emergency cases.

 If you fly business class, you’re usually given a great little pouch with some of these essentials (aka toothbrush and skincare).